mirageglobe/butlerfox/README.md

 - Author: Jimmy MG Lim (mirageglobe@gmail.com) @mirageglobe
 - Website: www.mirageglobe.com (blog) www.dracoturtur.com (company)

-Samurai (Kanji 武士 meaning Warrior To serve) provides a simple interface to control server for administrators.
+Samurai (kanji 武士 meaning Warrior To serve) provides a simple interface to control server for administrators.
 Samurai also runs in ninja (kanji 忍者 To shoulder responsibility) mode which is silent execution of commands.

 Samurai installs and setups the basic applications / packages for a ubuntu-based system.
-Ideally you should use it to deploy on a vanilla ubuntu machine.
-Recommended 12.04 LTS 64bit.
+Ideally you should use it to deploy on a vanilla ubuntu machine (Recommended 12.04 LTS 64bit).
 Samurai consists of a samurai.py file which is an interactive installer and a ninja.sh which is a full install script.
 Samurai reports on every action take and confirms; whereas ninja is samurai's non-interactive mode and just executes all the commands in one silent go.

 In summary, this application primarily acts as a low memory toolkit, drastically reduces learning curve and makes things quicker.
 Feel free to add and improve this; by making it more efficient.

 - Samurai aims to be a fire and forget system orchestrating tool.
 It then summarises and reports the status of each.
 - Samurai is pure simplistic python with no dependancies.
 - Samurai command is interactive
-- Ninja command is invisible non interactive
+- Ninja command is non interactive
-- 4 spaces used as indentation

 Operation
 ================================================